-31. It is this Government's firm belief that economic growth could be accelerated and its fruits widely shared only if employment opportunities in rural areas are significantly augmented.
-Development will have no meaning to the vast majority of our people if the poor in the rural areas are not able to secure a livelihood through satisfactory productive As an integral part of the new Plan, we have therefore, decided to launch a massive National Rural Employment Programme based on a strategy which will seek to blend opportunities for self-help and optimum utilisation of available local resources.
-Such a programme go a long way towards revitalising the rural economy and developing the infrastructure facilities so essential to the life of the community.
+It is this Government's firm belief that economic growth could be accelerated and its fruits widely shared only if employment opportunities in rural areas are significantly augmented.
+Development will have no meaning to the vast majority of our people if the poor in the rural areas are not able to secure a livelihood through satisfactory productive work.
+As an integral part of the new Plan, we have, therefore, decided to launch a massive National Rural Employment Programme based on a strategy which will seek to blend opportunities for self-help and optimum utilisation of available local resources.
+Such a programme will go a long way towards revitalising the rural economy and developing the infrastructure facilities so essential to the life of the community.

-32. The Food for Work Programme initiated by us in 1977 has an important part to play in this regard.
-But in the last two years his programme has displayed certain cardinal weaknesses.
-In many cases, no attempts have been made to develop an inventory of projects which will meet not only the local needs but also fit with the overall national priorities.
-There was also no firm indication of annual allocation of foodgrains. programme thus in effect continued on an ad hoc basis.
-No arrangements were also made for financing the cash component of the works programme undertaken by the State Government with the help of foodgrains allocated The result was that to them. could not undertake works which could have led to the creation of durable assets and the building of productive potential of the areas concerned.
+The Food for Work Programme initiated by us in 1977 has an important part to play in this regard.
+But in the last two years this programme has displayed certain cardinal weaknesses.
+In many cases, no attempts have been made to develop an inventory of projects which will meet not only the local needs but also fit in with the overall national priorities.
+There was also no firm indication of annual allocation of foodgrains.
+The programme, thus, in effect continued on an ad hoc basis.
+No arrangements were also made for financing the cash component of the work programme undertaken by the State Government with the help of foodgrains allocated to them.
+The result was that they could not undertake works which could have led to the creation of durable assets and the building of productive potential of the areas concerned.

-33. In the new National Rural Employment Programme, States will receive assistance not only in the form of feodgrains but also cash assistance so as to enable them to undertake truly productive works of lasting bene-The Budget estimates have been presented to the House provide Rs.
-340 crores in 1980-81 for this programme.
-It is estimated that the programme, if properly implemented, could generate 850 to 900 million man days of additional employment. part of the provision for this scheme would be specifically earmarked high priority programmes like social forestry, fuel plantation rural munity housing and water and nutrition.
+In the new National Rural Employment Programme, States will receive assistance not only in the form of foodgrains but also cash assistance so as to enable them to undertake truly productive works of lasting benefit.
+The Budget Estimates which have been presented to the House provide Rs.
+340 crore in 1980-81 for this programme.
+It is estimated that the programme, if properly implemented, could generate 350 to 900 million man-days of additional employment.
+Some part of the provision for this scheme would be specifically earmarked for high priority programmes like social forestry, fuel plantation, rural community housing and water supply and nutrition.
 Rs.
-10 crores have been provided for the Food for Nutrition Programme.
+10 crore have been provided for the Food for Nutrition Programme.

-34. The process of economic growth will be incomplete unless the benefits of such growth reach the weakest sections of society.
-Therefore, improvement of the socio-economic conditions of the scheduled castes should be a major element of our strategy of development.
-Comprehensive special component plans for the scheduled castes will have to be drawn up with the objective of earmarking outlays in all relevent sectors in proportion to the scheduled caste population in each State.
-Such outlays are to be utilised for helping the scheduled caste families to acquire income generating assets and relevant skills for the betterment of their living condi-The Budget breaks tions. ground by providing for a special ceutral assistance of Rs.
-100 crores to the States to act as a catalyst in the generation of more funds from sources including financial institutions.
-This will enable the authorities to provide as a package all the inputs needed in an integrated programme of promotion of the secio-economic condition of scheduled castes.
+The process of economic growth will be incomplete unless the benefits of such growth reach the weakest sections of society.
+Therefore, the improvement of the socio-economic conditions of the scheduled castes should be a major element of our strategy of development.
+Comprehensive special component plans for the scheduled castes will have to be drawn up with the objective of earmarking outlays in all relevant sectors in proportion to the scheduled caste population in each State.
+Such outlays are to be utilised for helping the scheduled caste families to acquire income generating assets and relevant skills for the betterment of their living conditions.
+The Budget breaks new ground by providing for a special Central assistance of Rs.
+100 crore to the States to act as a catalyst in the generation of more funds from other sources including financial institutions.
+This will enable the authorities to provide as a package all the inputs needed in an integrated programme of promotion of the socio-economic condition of scheduled castes.